 - Kosher salt and freshly ground black pepper

-- 2 tablespoons unsalted butter
+- 2 tbsp unsalted butter

-- 2 tablespoons olive oil
+- 2 tbsp olive oil

-- 1 celery rib, chopped
+- 1 cup onion chopped

-- 1 garlic clove, minced
+- 3 cloves garlic minced

-- ½ lb fresh mushrooms (an assortment is nice)
+- ½ lb fresh mushrooms an assortment is nice

 - 2 cups red wine